Deutsch: Zentrierung / Español: Centración / Português: Centralização / Français: Centrage / Italiano: Centratura

 - Pilates Hundred Exercise: A core-centric movement requiring focus on breathing and abdominal engagement.

-- Tree Pose in Yoga: A balancing posture that demands physical and mental centering.
+- Tree pose in Yoga: A balancing posture that demands physical and mental centering.

 - Plank Variations: Strength exercises that challenge core stability and alignment.

-- Martial Arts Stances: Karate’s horse stance or tai chi movements emphasise grounding and centering.
+- Martial Arts Stances: Karate’s horse Stance or tai chi movements emphasise grounding and centering.

 Risks and Challenges

-- Improper Technique: Failure to engage the core properly may result in poor posture or strain.
+- Improper Technique: Failure to engage the core properly may result in poor posture or Strain.

 - Over-Focus on Core: Excessive emphasis on centering without incorporating other muscle groups may lead to imbalances.